SKIDATA Mountain Destinations Facts & Evidence

 | Mountain Destinations | has capability | Smartphone ski pass (Mobile Flow) | Segment page |

-| Mobile Flow | is deployed in | KitzSki (reference example) | Reference |
+| Mobile Flow | is deployed in | KitzSki | Reference |

-| Mountain Destinations | has capability | eCommerce (online ticket & pass sales) | Solution page |
+| Mountain Destinations | has capability | eCommerce for online ticket and pass sales | Solution page |

-| Mountain Destinations | supports | Multi-channel sales & distribution | Solution page |
+| Mountain Destinations | supports | Multi-channel sales and distribution | Solution page |

-| Ticket Media | enables | Usage across touchpoints (incl. lockers, rentals) | Ticket media page |
+| Ticket Media | enables | Usage across touchpoints including lockers and rentals | Ticket media page |

 | SKIDATA | provided data for | Academic ski-lift access-control research using empirical passenger arrival data | arXiv paper |